RobbieW69/7DTD-Mods-A21/README.md

 + The Brawler now does more damage than before.
 + Level Gates added back, still only requires 1 skill point to buy skills.
 + Can now craft level 6 items.
++ With any weapon you can go to a workbench with paper and make a schematic for that weapon. (it eats the weapon like Rust)
 + Living off the land now significantly increases crop yeilds.
+(Punching plants is highly recommended, don't press E on them)
 + ExpPenalty for dying set to 0.
+(Basically there is no consequence for dying)
++ Added tons of recipes and recipe changes to make more sense.(Beaker, Coal, Acid, Cloth, Solar Cells, ect)
++ With just about any Item you can go to a Workbench with a piece of paper and make the Schematic for that item.
+(This is like Blueprints in Rust and eats the item)
++ All guns now have no spread, where you aim is where you shoot.
 + Added Recipes for: Dumpsters, Toilets, Fridges, Grills, Washers, School Desks, and Many More!!
 </details>